catalystneuro/tolias-lab-to-nwb/README.md

 # tolias-lab-to-nwb
-Code for converting Tolias Lab data to NWB
+Code for converting Tolias Lab data to NWB.
+The text metadata is stored in a YAML file, and must be edited with the correct fields to be added to the NWB file.

 ## Installation
 ```shell script